sai19/nanonets/README.md

 # Face similarity project

 This is a re-implementation of facenet paper.
 The starter code is available at https://github.com/davidsandberg/facenet
+## Dependencies
+This code was tested on python 2.7 and tensorflow 1.7.0

 ## Config
 Config.py contains all the meta information about the training/testing (e.g. batch_size, learning rate, pretrained_model selection, output_path etc.).
 Use this file to configure the training and do experiments.
 Config.py is initialized with the parameters given in starter code.
 Important attributes in config are listed below: <br />